iRobotEducation/create3_docs/docs/hw/mechanical.md

 # iRobot® Create® 3 Mechanical System
+!!! attention "Notice"
-IMPORTANT: Always remove the Create® 3 robot’s faceplate prior to dismantling, adjusting, altering, or affecting the faceplate at the risk of damaging the robot.
+    Always remove the Create® 3 robot’s faceplate prior to dismantling, adjusting, altering, or affecting the faceplate at the risk of damaging the robot.

+!!! attention "Notice"
-IMPORTANT: Always remove the Create® 3 robot’s battery prior to dismantling, adjusting, altering, or affecting the robot’s chassis at the risk of damaging the battery, robot, or both.
+    Always remove the Create® 3 robot’s battery prior to dismantling, adjusting, altering, or affecting the robot’s chassis at the risk of damaging the battery, robot, or both.

 ## Dimensioned Drawings
 ### Top with Faceplate Attached